 Planting Potatoes in a small raised bed garden is an amazing idea.
-It can help you to generate your endless root vegetables with great success.
+It can help you to generate your root vegetables with great success.

 Most of us know that Potato (Solanum Tuberosum) is the easiest crop to manage; especially for the new gardeners.